-This report has been prepared in accordance with Schedule 8 to the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, in respect of the period ended 30 June 2022.
+This report has been prepared in accordance with Schedule 8 to the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, in respect of the year ended 30 June 2023.
 The reporting requirements entail two sections be included, a policy report and an annual remuneration report, which are presented below.

 Future Generations VCT's auditor, BDO LLP, is required to give its opinion on certain information included in this report; this comprises the Directors' emoluments section and share information below.
-Their report on these and other matters is set out on pages 47 to 52.
+Their report on these and other matters is set out on pages 56 to 61.

 The Remuneration and Nomination Committee is responsible for determining the remuneration of Non-Executive Directors and the composition of the Board and its Committees, taking account of diversity and ensuring succession plans are in place.
-The first meeting of the Remuneration and Nomination Committee was held in October 2022 when it was agreed that Board composition would be reviewed in 2023.
-The Directors' remuneration paid during the period is set out on page 40.
+Board composition was reviewed in 2023.
+The Directors' remuneration paid during the year is set out on page 49.
 Future Generations VCT does not have a Chief Executive Officer, senior management or any employees.

-Directors' remuneration policy report
+Directors' Remuneration policy report

 The Board consists entirely of Non-Executive Directors, who meet at least four times a year and on other occasions as necessary, to deal with the important aspects of Future Generations VCT's affairs.
 Directors are appointed with the expectation that they will serve for at least a period of three years.
 All Non-Executive Directors retire at the first general meeting after election and thereafter one-third of all Directors are subject to retirement by rotation at subsequent AGMs.
 Re-election will be recommended by the Board but is dependent upon a shareholder vote.
 Each Director received a letter of appointment which is subject to termination by the Director or Future Generations VCT on three months' notice in writing.
 None of the Directors are entitled to compensation payable upon early termination of their contract other than in respect of any unexpired notice period.
-These appointment letters are available for inspection at the registered office, details of which are on page 70.
+These appointment letters are available for inspection at the registered office, details of which are on page 89.